HistoryThis section has been translated automatically.

 DiagnosisThis section has been translated automatically.

-- Number: 2 or > 2 Tumours of the sebaceous glands
+- Number: 2 or > 2 sebaceous gland tumors.

-- FA: Internal malignancies (mainly colorectal or urogenital tumours) in 2 or > 2 first degree relatives
+- FA: Internal malignancies (mainly colorectal or urogenital tumors) in 2 or > 2 first-degree relatives

 Differential diagnosisThis section has been translated automatically.